When it Comes to Your Freedom,

 Speak with an Orange County Elder Abuse Attorney

 As you can see, the state takes elder abuse seriously.
 If charged, prosecutors may aggressively pursue your conviction.
-While the burden of proof is on them, it’s up to you to mount a great defense with a great Orange County elder abuse lawyer that will counter the prosecution’s claims.
+While the burden of proof is on them, it’s up to you to mount a great defense with a great Orange County elder abuse lawyer who will counter the prosecution’s claims.